-Carajillo – espresso with a drop of brandy, whiskey or rum
+Carajillo – espresso with a drop of brandy, whiskey, or rum

-Trifasico – Carajillo with a bit of milk, a Catalan specialty
+Trifásico – Carajillo with a bit of milk, a Catalan specialty

 Café Suizo – coffee topped with whipped cream

-Café Caramel – espresso with condensed milkent goes here
+Café Caramel – espresso with condensed milk

-As you can imagine, the above list does not include all types of Spanish coffee but I’m sure it’s a helpful guide for beginners.
+As you can imagine, the above list does not include all types of Spanish coffee, but I’m sure it’s a helpful guide for beginners.

-Despite all this madness created around Spanish Coffee, there are some other interesting aspects to be considered.
+Despite all this madness created around Spanish coffee, there are some other interesting aspects to be considered:

-During my travels, I’ve learned that the way people drink their coffee tells a lot about their personality and I’m not talking about a specific person, I’m talking about an entire nation seen as an individual.
-The same thing happens with the food, the way it’s prepared, cooked and served and that is why I am particularly interested in such things.
+- During my travels, I’ve learned that the way people drink their coffee tells a lot about their personality, and I’m not talking about a specific person, I’m talking about an entire nation seen as an individual.
+The same thing happens with the food, the way it’s prepared, cooked, and served, and that is why I am particularly interested in such things.